molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/exit-guidelines-for-group-owners.md

 Thank you in advance for taking the time to clean up your group, very much appreciated.

 #### First some general remarks.
-TMP is for calculating, this is not backed-up.
-PRM is for storage of important data, this is backed-up.
+TMP is for calculating and without backup.
+PRM is for storage of important data and has backup.
 We now also privide an archive option, for sleeping datasets.
-Archive is substanially cheaper compared to PRM storage.
+Archive is substantially cheaper compared to PRM storage.
 As you might know by our [code of conduct](/../coc_umcg_research_clusters/), you are obliged to work according the [UMCG research code](https://researchcode.umcgresearch.org/en/).
 According to the UMCG research code, you are obliged to have a [Data Management Plan (DMP)](https://umcg.zenya.work/portal/#/document/99b46c52-2c81-4193-b688-ad5a01d1a496?scope=global&searchText=data%20management%20plan) for your project(s).
 In this DMP, a lot of information gathered concerning your project, including retention time, and where you are supposed to store your data.